UW-MLGEO/MLGEO2024_Lightning_Aerosol_Interactions/README.md

 ### WWLLN
 Lightning data is taken from the World Wide Lightning Location Network (WWLLN), developed at the University of Washington.
 Data is not publicly available, but is available upon request.
 Instructions are located here: https://wwlln.net/.
 Since the data is not publicaly available, I will be subsetting lightning data I have already obtained.

+## Descriptions of Notebooks in Repository
+Download_Data.ipynb: This notebook is used for and has instructions on downloading data from IMERG, MERRA2 and ERA5.
+WWLLN data is not publicly available as mentioned above.
+Due to the sizes of the files producesd, it is recommended to output the files to an external server or save in a Google Drive.